 Students are expected to be at school and in class on time.
 Lateness is extremely disruptive to class lessons.
 It is a discourtesy to both the teacher and fellow students.
-Homeroom attendance is not optional and forms the basis of our record of attendance at/absence from school.
-Secondary students are expected to be in their homerooms very soon after the homeroom bell rings at 8:15am.
+Homeroom attendance is mandatory and forms the basis of our record of attendance at/absence from school.
+Secondary students are expected to be in their homeroom at 8:15am.
 Any student arriving late to school must present themselves at the main office, before going to class, so that their presence on-site can be noted.